MoserMichael/pygamewrap/README.md

 Now this project is trying to make a wrapper, that is hiding some of the complexity and boilerplate setup of the pygame package.
 Here is the result:

-1) The PyWrap module holds the wrapper for pygame
+1) The PygameWrap module holds the wrapper for pygame
 2) the root directory holds a sequence of files that develop a game, each one is adding a feature on top of the previous one.
 The sample game implements the same game as in the  [Pygame primer](https://realpython.com/pygame-a-primer/) by Jon Fincher, and it is using the same graphics and sounds.
 I also added some additional features, like animated sprites and caching & reuse of sprites etc.

 I am not perfectly happy with the result, it does simplify things a bit, however the result is still somewhat complex.